valajczech/valajczech/README.md

-# Hi there, I'm valajczech! 👋
+# Hi there, I'm valaj! 👋

 I am frontend developer based in Czech Republic and also a student of IT Technologies at [SPSOAFM](https://www.spsoafm.cz/).